 He and Marilyn retired in 2007 and became a vibrant part of the Tellico Village community near Loudon, Tennessee, as well as taking an active role with the Community Church of Tellico Village, their Men’s Bible Class, and by being a facilitator with Kairos Prison Ministry where Denny traveled to area correction facilities and spent weekends with prisoners teaching the Gospel of Jesus Christ.
 As a result of Kairos efforts, recidivism is reduced on average by more than 50%.

 Denny Brandon loved learning.
 His special love for current events, world affairs, history, music, and finance made him an expert in many fields.
 He researched out the genealogies of his family line and was a member of the Sons of the American Revolution.

 A Memorial Service will be held at 11 AM on Friday, June 21st 2019 at The Archie L. Sanders Memorial Chapel in Wayne City, with Mike Kilgallin and Darrel Brandon officiating.
 Visitation will begin at 10 AM and continue until the time of service.
 Interment will be at Thomason Cemetery in Wayne City.

 In lieu of flowers, donations can be made to the Thomason Cemetery and will be accepted at the Archie L. Sanders Memorial Chapel or at Young Funeral Home in Wayne City, which is in charge of the arrangements.
 Online condolences may be made at www.youngfuneralhomellc.com

-To plant a tree in memory of Denny Lee Brandon, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Denny Lee Brandon, please visit our floral store.